Sun Dolphin Seaquest 10 Review

 Glide Performance

 The Seaquest also struggled a bit more than some of the other boards to hold speed in rougher waters.
 Its cruising speed and distance per paddle stroke both fell off as the waves increased.
-Additionally, there is a molded seam around the perimeter of the board that appears to catch a substantial bit of water from each wave, further inhibiting the Seaquest's already lackluster glide performance.
+Additionally, there is a molded seam around the perimeter of the board that appears to catch a substantial bit of water from each wave, further inhibiting its already lackluster glide performance.

 Stability